Bitcoin ETF Taxes US 2026 – IBIT, FBTC and Spot ETF Tax Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Spot Bitcoin ETFs (IBIT by BlackRock, FBTC by Fidelity, ARKB by ARK, etc.) are structured as commodity trusts.
-For US tax purposes, they are treated like any other publicly-traded fund – taxed like stocks, not like direct cryptocurrency.
+Start for free →Spot Bitcoin ETFs — IBIT by BlackRock, FBTC by Fidelity, ARKB by ARK — are structured as commodity trusts.
+For US tax purposes, they're treated exactly like any other publicly-traded fund.
+Taxed like stocks.
+Not like cryptocurrency.
+That distinction matters enormously for your paperwork.

 Key Tax Advantages Over Direct Bitcoin